lucapette/website/content/writing/my-programming-principles.md

 about how this idea applies to me.
 I was immediately presented with an intriguing writing challenge.
 While intuitively, I knew I follow some principles I collected over the years when I'm writing code, I couldn't immediately structure these principles.
 They felt very connected to each other.

-The article you're reading is a (very long) answer to the question: how have you been preparing for the code you have to write today?
+The article you're reading is a (very long) answer to the question: how have I been preparing for the code I'm about to write?
 My desire to learn more about these principles (and myself) was too strong, the challenged too interesting.
 I couldn't pass on it.

-Before I move on to the principles themselves, I feel compelled to share I find the title of the article a little pretentious.
-I decided to go with it anyway because it fits better than anything I tried.

-I believe in approaching coding sessions differently depending on the context.
-While this may sound a tad obvious, I encountered enough examples of over-engineered or under-engineered (why isn't that a thing?
-It's almost as common!) solutions in my career.
-More often than not, these wrongly sized solutions were merely a reflection of approaching an existing codebase like a greenfield project or, worse, the other way around.
-So it made sense to me to group these principles into categories: existing codebases, greenfield projects, and general ideas.
+I grouped the principles into categories: existing codebases, greenfield projects, and general ideas.
+While it sounds a tad obvious you want to approach new projects and existing codebases differently, I encountered enough over-engineered or under-engineered (isn't that a thing?
+It's almost as common) solutions in my career.
+More often than not, approaching an existing codebase like a greenfield project or, worse, the other way around was the number one reasons these solution were incorrectly sized for the problem they were trying to solve.

+Before I move on to the principles themselves, I want to mention I find the title of the article a little pretentious.
+I went with it anyway because it fits the topics covered better than anything else I could think of.

 ## Table of content <!-- omit from toc -->